 Speaking of parks, one of the biggest park in the city is Riverfront Park.
 It’s a hundred acre park set along the banks of the Spokane River.
 Riverfront Park is famous for its pavilion, built for the 1974 World’s Fair.
 It’s also well-known for its clock tower.

 The park is the setting for many citywide events.
 It hosts a number of fun activities to do all year round, including an ice rink, arcades, and a train ride.
 There’s also a 100 year old carousel.
 One of the things we like to do as a family when we’re in town is to take a ride on the gondola across the Spokane River.
 It offers a great view of the city, and our kids enjoy the thrill of being suspended above the ground.

 Besides the park, downtown Spokane is home to plenty of eateries and bars.
-The number of hip eateries and bars has grown exponentially since when I lived in Spokane as a kid.
-One of my favorite things to do in Spokane is to visit the restaurant, Sante Charcuterie.
+The number of hip eateries and bars in the city has grown exponentially since when I was a kid.
+Our favorite neighborhoods for restaurants are Kendall Yards and the downtown area.

-Since Sante came onto the scene in 2009, I’ve noticed a trend in Spokane towards local food.
+Since 2009, I’ve noticed a trend in Spokane towards local food.
 The city’s farmer’s market has grown exponentially since its humble beginnings in 1998.
 And u-pick activities, from strawberries to peaches to apples, are growing in popularity.
 The Food Access Coalition of Spokane has a great list of places to buy local food as well as local producers in the area.